mlhonke/mlhonke.github.io/_posts/2020-07-19-Spaceship-Game-Development-Day-1.markdown

 ## Achievements
 So what I did implement today?
 * WASD / mouse FPS style controls (a starting point for now)
 * Rendering multiple cubes with various offsets to screen using instanced rendering to avoid multiple draw calls.
-Important for performance if there are multi-thousand block ships.
+Important for performance if there are multi-thousand cube ships.

 {% include figure image_path="/assets/images/spaceship/day1_screenshot.png" alt="Rendered a few cubes to my screen." caption="4 cubes drawn using one glDrawElementsInstanced() call." %}